lutzzdias/dotfiles/README.md

 saw this simple dm it won my heart, this config is basically the same as the default, there is not much to change.

-#### neomutt

-This is completely new to me.
-I do not even use [neomutt][neomutt] daily yet.
-I added this config in here because I'm certain I will be using it consistently and will want to change some stuff.

 #### neovim